-The Colorado Department of Revenue (DOR) has submitted a request to the Independent Ethics Commission (IEC or "Commission") requesting an opinion asking whether the Executive Director of the Department of Revenue (DOR) may accept payment of travel and other expenses in excess of \$59 to travel to Vienna Austria to attend the 59th session of the United Nations' Commission on Narcotic Drugs conference to discuss the Colorado regulation experience.
+The Colorado Department of Revenue (DOR) has submitted a request to the Independent Ethics Commission (IEC or "Commission") requesting an opinion asking whether the Executive Director of the Department of Revenue (DOR) or another DOR representative that oversees marijuana regulation may accept payment of travel and other expenses in excess of \$59 to travel to Toronto, Canada.
+The purpose of the travel is to attend a symposium titled Charting the Future of Canadian Drug Policy II and to appear on a panel during the event.
+The symposium, taking place in the context of the annual Canadian Public Health Association Conference, will focus on a public health and human rights approach to drugs, specifically focusing on the components of decriminalization and regulation being integral to a comprehensive public health approach.